 You may also incur fees for withdrawing or transferring your funds.
 Think about how often you plan to trade and what resources you want access to when assessing the value of these fees at different companies.
 If your annual fee is high but you’ll save money on lower trading fees, it might be worth it.

-Similarly, if you don’t plan on trading very frequently, you might want to find a brokerage firm with low or no inactivity fees.
+Similarly, if you don’t intend to trade very frequently, you might want to find a brokerage firm with low or no inactivity fees.
 Be sure to do a full review of all costs involved to make sure you get the best value across the board for your specific needs.
 Otherwise, your trades could end up costing you money over time, rather than earning you money.

 Cash Account vs. Margin Account